Nixinova/LinguistJS/readme.md

     A list of languages to ignore.
   - `--categories <categories...>` (optional):
     A list of space-delimited categories that should be displayed in the output.
+  - `--childLanguages` (optional):
+    Whether to display sub-languages instead of their parents, when possible.
   - `--json` (optional):
     Display the outputted language data as JSON.
   - `--tree <traversal>` (optional):